Ballet comique in three acts and four scenes

 Today, the most famous and popular version of La Fille mal gardée is Sir Frederick Ashton’s production, choreographed and staged for the Royal Ballet in 1960.
 Ashton was first introduced to La Fille mal gardée by Tamara Karsavina, who also taught him the When I’m Married mime scene.
 The music for Ashton’s production is the original 1789 pastiche score that was resurrected by dance historian, Ivor Guest and arranged by Sir John Lanchberry.
-The score also uses the famous Clog Dance from Hertel’s score and a pas de deux to arrangements of airs from Donizetti’s opera L’elisir d’amore that was added for the great Austrian ballerina Fanny Elssler when she made her début as Lise at the Paris Opéra in 1837.
+The score also uses the famous Clog Dance from Hertel’s score and the 1837 Fanny Elssler Pas de deux.
 Ashton’s La Fille mal gardée premièred on the 28th January 1960 at the Royal Opera House, Covent Garden with Nadia Nerina as Lise, David Blair as Colas and Alexander Grant as Alain.
 The ballet was a huge success and today, it remains one of the most popular members of the repertoires of various companies across the world.

 In 2015, Sergei Vikharev mounted a reconstruction of the Petipa/Ivanov revival of La Fille mal gardée for the State Ballet of Ekaterinburg.
 The reconstruction premièred on the 15th May 2015 at the Ekaterinburg State Academic Opera and Ballet Theatre.